MaximusV/d1workshop/part2.rst

 The ESP8266 has wireless networking support.
 It can act as a WiFi access point to which you can connect, and it can also connect to the Internet.

-First let's try set it up with the standard interface and connect to an existing network.
-We'll try the Access Point in the WebREPL section later.
+First let's try set it up with the Access Point mode.
 To scan for available networks (and also get additional information about their signal strength and details), use::